lix-project/lix/doc/manual/src/command-ref/env-common.md

     Overrides the location of the Nix store (default `prefix/store`).

   - <span id="env-NIX_DATA_DIR">[`NIX_DATA_DIR`](#env-NIX_DATA_DIR)</span>\
-    Overrides the location of the Nix static data directory (default `prefix/share`).
+    Overrides the location of the Lix static data directory (default `prefix/share`).

   - <span id="env-NIX_LOG_DIR">[`NIX_LOG_DIR`](#env-NIX_LOG_DIR)</span>\
-    Overrides the location of the Nix log directory (default `prefix/var/log/nix`).
+    Overrides the location of the Lix log directory (default `prefix/var/log/nix`).

   - <span id="env-NIX_STATE_DIR">[`NIX_STATE_DIR`](#env-NIX_STATE_DIR)</span>\
-    Overrides the location of the Nix state directory (default `prefix/var/nix`).
+    Overrides the location of the Lix state directory (default `prefix/var/nix`).

   - <span id="env-NIX_CONF_DIR">[`NIX_CONF_DIR`](#env-NIX_CONF_DIR)</span>\
-    Overrides the location of the system Nix configuration directory (default `prefix/etc/nix`).
+    Overrides the location of the system Lix configuration directory (default `prefix/etc/nix`).

   - <span id="env-NIX_CONFIG">[`NIX_CONFIG`](#env-NIX_CONFIG)</span>\
-    Applies settings from Nix configuration from the environment.
+    Applies settings from Lix configuration from the environment.
-    The content is treated as if it was read from a Nix configuration file.
+    The content is treated as if it was read from a Lix configuration file.
     Settings are separated by the newline character.

   - <span id="env-NIX_USER_CONF_FILES">[`NIX_USER_CONF_FILES`](#env-NIX_USER_CONF_FILES)</span>\
-    Overrides the location of the Nix user configuration files to load from.
+    Overrides the location of the Lix user configuration files to load from.

     The default are the locations according to the [XDG Base Directory Specification].
     See the [XDG Base Directories](#xdg-base-directories) sub-section for details.